HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/xt3d-on-irregular-disv-meshes.rst

 - quick debugging runs where only model wiring is being checked,
 - structured or nearly orthogonal meshes where the irregular-mesh argument is weak,
-- explicit method-comparison experiments whose goal is precisely to measure the impact of XT3D itself.
+- explicit comparison experiments whose goal is precisely to measure the impact of XT3D itself.

 If XT3D is disabled on a runtime irregular mesh, the result should usually be